 Not many of us enjoy mowing the lawn.
 The

-We all know iRobot’s Roomba vacuums that revolutionized the vacuum industry upon its release in 2002.
+We all know iRobot’s Roomba vacuums (affiliate link) that revolutionized the vacuum industry upon its release in 2002.
 Parks and Recreation fans all know DJ Roomba and how Tom Haverford combined a Roomba with an MP3 player.
 Now in 2019, iRobot has developed an arguably more useful union by combining Roomba technology with tiresome lawn maintenance.

 The first launch of the iRobot Terra will be in Germany and will then launch in the US in a beta program.
 The robot